auth0/Auth0.swift/EXAMPLES.md

 ### Check for stored credentials

 When the users open your app, check for stored credentials.
-If they exist, you can retrieve them and redirect the users to the app's main flow without any additional login steps.
+If they exist and are valid / can be renewed, you can retrieve them and redirect the users to the app's main flow without any additional login steps.

 #### If you are using refresh tokens